numb86/docs.getdbt.com/website/docs/docs/core/create-a-python-virtual-environment.md

 Depending on the operating system you use, you'll need to execute specific steps to set up a virtual environment.

 To install a Python virtual environment, navigate to your project directory and execute the command.
-This will generate a new virtual environment within a local folder named `venv`:
+This will generate a new virtual environment within a local folder which you can name it anything you want.
+[Our convention](https://github.com/dbt-labs/dbt-core/blob/main/CONTRIBUTING.md#virtual-environments) has been to name it `env` or `env-anything-you-want`

 <Tabs>
   <TabItem value="Unix/macOS" label="Unix/macOS">